Cassin01/neoline.vim/README.md

 # CassinPlug
-This is MyPlugin for my init.vim
+An awesome Plugin for my init.vim

+## Getting Stated
+### instllation
+I recommend installing vim-plug and then just add Plug 'Cassin01/CassinPlug' to your ~/.vimrc